sufst/rtcan/docs/Receiving Notes.md

 - All data which is added to the table is dynamically allocated from a byte pool.
 The size of this pool limits the maximum number of subscriptions which can be made.

+## Received Message Pool

+-  Received messages are stored in a [ThreadX block pool](https://learn.microsoft.com/en-us/azure/rtos/threadx/appendix-a#block-memory-services).
+- This allows space for a message to be dynamically allocated in the CAN ISR (this is not possible with byte pools), however the message size allocated has to be large enough for the biggest possible CAN message when working with block pools.
+- Received messages stored in the block pool are distributed to all subscribers of that CAN ID.
+Subscribers receive a **pointer** to the message in the pool which prevents unnecessary copying of the message.
+This does mean that messages should be treated as read-only by subscribers, but a copy can be made in the rare cases where a subscriber wants to modify the message.
+- Each message has a ["reference count"](https://en.wikipedia.org/wiki/Reference_counting) which is initially equal to the number of subscribers to that message.
+When a subscriber has finished with the received message, it must call the `rtcan_consumed()` function to indicate this and decrement the reference count.
+When the reference count reaches zero, the message can be deleted from the block pool to free the memory.
+- Note that ideally, subscribers should consume messages as quickly as possible to free up the block again for other messages.
+The size of the block pool should have enough overhead that it doesn't repeatedly run out of memory.
+  The specific behaviour and requirements here will depend on the application's use of RTCAN and received messages.

 ## Tradeoffs / Limitations / Other Options